edHelper.com

 4 In August of 2003, a group of African Americans traveled to Mexico to study evidence that Africans came to the Americas long ago.
 They saw large stone statues of priests and kings.
 These statues had body features associated with the black race.
 These statues dated back as far as 1500 B.C.

 5 Clay figures representing chiefs, dancers, drummers, and beautiful women were found from Mexico to South America.
 All of these figures depicted black people.
-All of the figures can be dated long before Columbus.
+All of the figures can be dated long before Columbus's time.

 Paragraphs 6 to 11: